pyOpenSci/python-package-guide/package-structure-code/declare-dependencies.md

 * seaborn
 * numpy

-This means that in order for plotMe to work in a users `environment` when installed, you also need to ensure that they have both of those required `dependencies` installed in their environment too.
+This means that in order for plotMe to work in a user's `environment` when installed, you also need to ensure that they have both of those required `dependencies` installed in their environment too.

 Declaring a dependency in your `pyproject.toml` file will ensure that it is listed as a required dependency when published to PyPI and that it is automatically installed by pip or conda into a users environment when they run: